kushtrimh/zana/CONTRIBUTING.md

 cdk synth
 ```

 `cdk deploy` is used to provision all the required resources and deploy Zana on AWS.
-This step
-is done automatically once a PR is merged into the `main` branch.
+This is executed automatically once a PR is merged into the `main` branch.

 To run the unit tests:
 ```sh